bitcraze/bitcraze-website/src/portals/diy.md

 page_id: diy
 ---

-{% img education header; wide; /images/portals/portal-diy-header.jpg %}
+{% img Paper dragon shell; wide; /images/portals/portal-diy-header.jpg %}

 ## Love to fly?
 Want to modify and explore?
 Hate limitations and closed systems?
 The Crazyflie is for you!
 ------